Playground

 URL Row

 The top row holds the HTTP method (GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS), the target URL, and the Send button.
-Single + Proxy honor every method.
+Single, Proxy, and Auto honor every method.
 Browser ignores the method (Chrome always issues GET for navigation) and the body.

 Request Tabs